Advice

 Can my employer refuse SAP?

-Yes – they can refuse SAP if you don’t qualify for it.
+They can only refuse it if you don’t qualify for it.

 My employer says they can’t guarantee they can keep my job open for me after adoption leave – what can I do?

 TIP: the alternative job must be on similar terms and conditions that are not less favourable to your old terms and conditions.
-If you feel the alternative role being offered is less favourable, you should raise this with your employer and if informal discussions do not resolve this, you may choose to raise a grievance (see our grievance factsheet or article).
+If you feel the alternative role being offered is less favourable, you should raise this with your employer and if informal discussions do not resolve this, you may choose to raise a grievance.